| Atlantic

 Patagonia Adventures would like to thank Jorgen Stenberg

-of Sweden for submitting information about the different
+of Sweden for submittinginformation about the different

 Atlantic salmon flies.
 His knowledge and experience in Atlantic